 A. Loft at the Crown Inn in Sarre writes that 'Hoodening is still performed here.
 They sing old country songs.'
 Maylam photographs a group in Walmer.

 Percy Maylam, a Canterbury solicitor, photographs the Deal group and publishes his definitive book: 'The Hooden Horse, An East Kent Christmas Custom'.
-If anyone has a copy they wish to sell, please contact me!
+Originals are rare, but a modern annotated edition is available.

 Edmund Trice's wife comes to St Nicholas and sees Hoodeners.